Cornești-Iarcuri

-The Eneolithic fortification of Cornești-Iarcuri is the largest known Bronze Age fortress in Europe, located in the immediate vicinity of the modern village of Cornești, between the Romanian cities of Arad and Timișoara.
-Covering an area of 17.65 km2, the site encompasses four enclosing rings of earthen ramparts, wooden palisades and moats.
+Cornești-Iarcuri is the largest known Bronze Age fortress in Europe, located in the immediate vicinity of the modern village of Cornești, between the Romanian cities of Arad and Timișoara.
+Covering an area of 17.65 km2, the site encompasses the remains of four enclosing rings of earthen ramparts, wooden palisades and moats.
 The settlement served as an important commercial and military center in the Bronze Age.
 As of 2020, there are plans to inscribe the site in the World Heritage List.

 Location

 The traces of the fortification are located 18 km north of Timișoara, east of the Timișoara–Arad road, with the center at c.
 2.5 km north of the hearth of Cornești.
 The site lies at the southeastern edge of the Mureș alluvial fan, part of the eastern Pannonian Basin.
 The fortification has four concentric enclosures intersected by the Pistrui valley to the south, which east of the village changes its name to Valea Luciului or Vâna Nerat.
 To the north, the fortification is bordered by the Carani valley.